 Let's turn everything on its head for just a second.
 It is entirely possible that we may be contracting at the speed of light.

-Just for fun, imagine this: we are sitting in a room lit by a light bulb hanging from the ceiling.
-One three hundred thousandths of a second earlier that light bulb was the size of the room and, we too were much bigger and further away.
+Imagine this: we are sitting in a room lit by a light bulb hanging from the ceiling.
+One three hundred thousandths of a second earlier that light bulb was the size of the room, and we too were much bigger and further away.
 Now, in the present, we have shrunk rapidly and come face to face with the aftermath of that light bulb's aura.
 Did photons travel to us or we to the light bulb?

 Articles to Read on This Website